-You can use the IBM Update Installer for WebSphere Software to install interim fixes, fix packs, and refresh packs collectively known as maintenance packages.
+Installing fix packs and refresh packs with the Update Installer You can use the IBM Update Installer for WebSphere Software to install interim fixes, fix packs, and refresh packs collectively known as maintenance packages.
 The Update Installer for WebSphere Software is also known as the update installer program, the UpdateInstaller program, and the Update Installation Wizard.

-From the WebSphere Process Server launchpad, you can install the Update Installer for WebSphere Software, which is used to install interim fixes, fix packs and refresh packs for WebSphere Process Server.
+Installing the Update Installer for WebSphere Software From the WebSphere Process Server launchpad, you can install the Update Installer for WebSphere Software, which is used to install interim fixes, fix packs and refresh packs for WebSphere Process Server.

-Chapter 12.
+Chapter 13.
 Getting fixes